dovecot/documentation/docs/core/config/service.md

     is supposed to disconnect immediately after the lookup.

 * dict-async / Asynchronous lookups (e.g. pgsql, cassandra, ldap)
-  * `process_limit` should commonly be the same as number of CPU cores.
+  * [[setting,service_process_limit]] should commonly be the same as number of CPU cores.
 Although with Cassandra this may not be true, because Cassandra library can use multiple threads.

 * **user=$default_internal_user**, because the proxy dict lookups are typically SQL lookups, which require no filesystem access.
 (The SQL